Overview

 Do donors get tax write-off benefits?

-Yes, as donations to the CarePortal Fund, funds given are considered tax-deductible.
-CarePortal absorbs the responsibility of creating and sending out all year-end donor letters. -
+Yes!
+Donations made to the CarePortal Fund are considered tax-deductible.
+CarePortal takes care of the responsibility of creating and sending out all year-end donor letters, so you don’t have to worry about a thing!

 Who has legal and tax liability for donations?

-For all donations made to the CarePortal fund, CarePortal is responsible for processing funds, issuing donation receipts, and issuing annual tax-deduction statements.
-Churches using these funds to serve families via the CarePortal Card have no legal or tax obligation for the funds or donors.
-Churches are accountable to monitor and track their spending as a card user, and must take responsibility for church members who are issued a CarePortal Card by only using the card to meet CarePortal Requests.
-Using funds to pay for needs unrelated to CarePortal requests is prohibited. -
+For all donations made to the CarePortal fund, CarePortal is responsible for processing money, issuing donation receipts, and issuing annual tax-deduction statements.
+Churches using this money to serve families via the CarePortal Card have no legal or tax obligation for the donations or donors.
+Churches are accountable for monitoring and tracking their spending as a card, and must take responsibility for church members who are issued a CarePortal Card by only using the card to meet CarePortal Requests.
+Using donations to pay for needs unrelated to CarePortal requests is prohibited.

 What do I do if my CarePortal Card is lost or stolen?